AdrianOrenstein/dynamic_visualisation_music_repetition/README.md

 # Dynamic Visualization of Music Repetition

-This is my dynamic data visualization research assignment for "Grand Challenges in Computer science", this project builds upon my previous (Grand Challenge)[https://github.com/AdrianOrenstein/is_pop_music_getting_more_repetitive], and allows users to graph repetition for specific artist's careers.
+This is my dynamic data visualization research assignment for "Grand Challenges in Computer science", this project builds upon my previous [Grand Challenge](https://github.com/AdrianOrenstein/is_pop_music_getting_more_repetitive), and allows users to graph repetition for specific artist's careers.

 ## Getting Started

-apt-get install mariadb-server
 apt-get install node

 Run command in dynamic/server/